 Apply directly to the University if you live outside the UK/EU.

-Students on our Fashion degree graduate as a rounded, focused, confident professionals, equipped for a career in the Fashion industry.
-Our graduates have a portfolio of skills – grounded in industry practices – to support a seamless transition into the job market.
+Students on our Fashion degrees graduate as a rounded, focused, confident professionals, ready for a career in the Fashion industry.
+Our graduates have an extensive portfolio of skills covering all aspects of the industry and are well equipped to launch into the industry as professionals.
+The teaching environment at USW provides an unparalleled experience when it comes to developing a fashion industry leader of tomorrow.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.